tigerfarm/arduino/Altair101/Processor/README.md

 0 pins for power off/on toggle.

-1 pin for infrared.
-+ D10

-1 pin for WAIT LED light.
-Maybe can be used with the status shift register chip.

 3 pins for LED lights using SN74HC595N chips:
 + D4, D5, D6
++ Each SN74HC595N chip handles 8 bits, for 8 LED lights.
-+ 1 chip for status LED lights.
++ 1 chip for status LED lights, one of which will be used for the WAIT light.
 + 1 chip for data LED lights.
 + 2 chips for address LED lights.